AndrewJAHogue/input-remapper-xautopresets/README.md

 Valid arguments:
 [enable|disable|restart|start|status|stop]:
-    runs systemctl --user [command] input-remapper-xautopresets.service
+    runs systemctl --user [command] input-remapper-kdeautopresets.service

 getwindowinfo:
     Select a window with the mouse and print the window's class and title

 Example useage:
-    input-remapper-xautopresets start
+    input-remapper-kdeautopresets start
-    input-remapper-xautopresets getwindowinfo
+    input-remapper-kdeautopresets getwindowinfo

 Either provide a vaild argument or envoke 'systemctl' directly.
 ```
-`input-remapper-xautopresets` will not allow you to run it directly.
-It must be controlled through `systemctl`, either directly, or through the interface provided by `input-remapper-xautopresets`
+`input-remapper-kdeautopresets` will not allow you to run it directly.
+It must be controlled through `systemctl`, either directly, or through the interface provided by `input-remapper-kdeautopresets`

-### xautopresets-config
+### kdeautopresets-config
-Currently only capable of creating a new xautopresets.ini file, generating it from imported .conf data from previous versions if it exists, or else generating a default one if not.
+Currently only capable of creating a new kdeautopresets.ini file, generating it from imported .conf data from previous versions if it exists, or else generating a default one if not.
 ```
-xautopresets-config v0.1.5
+kdeautopresets-config v0.1.5
-Configuration file manipulator for xautopresets
+Configuration file manipulator for kdeautopresets

 Valid options:
 -h        Display this table
--n        Generate new default xautopresets.ini file,
+-n        Generate new default kdeautopresets.ini file,
           importing data from previous versions if available
 ```

 ## Uninstallation
-`/path/to/download/input-remapper-xautopresets/uninstall`
+`/path/to/download/input-remapper-kdeautopresets/uninstall`
 ```
-input-remapper-xautopresets uninstaller
+input-remapper-kdeautopresets uninstaller

 Uninstaller MUST be passed one or more options; it will only remove what you tell it

--c          Remove configuration file, 'xautopresets.ini' -h          Display this menu
+-c          Remove configuration file, 'kdeautopresets.ini' -h          Display this menu
 -l          Remove all log files
 -s          Remove script and service files